pixel

 • First, fights start because of what is happening right now.

-• On the second hand, it is unusual, when we fight, not to drag in the kitchen sink – all of the other supposed sins of the past.
+• Second, it is unusual, when we fight, not to drag in the kitchen sink – all of the other supposed sins of the past.
+And…

-• And… on the third hand, my partner may be exhibiting new behaviour.
+• Third, my partner may be exhibiting new behaviour.
 This does not negate the past behaviours.
 It is added to the past behaviours, creating a richer picture.

 Without belabouring the obvious, the fighting stage is a crucial one.